 4-Pin Flat Connector

-At a minimum, all trailers need at least these 4 functions: Tail lights, Brake lights, Left & Right signals.
-4 wires can provide these functions, so the simplest scheme is a 4-pin connector.
+At a minimum, all trailers need at least 4 functions: Tail lights, Brake lights, Left & Right signals.
+4 wires will give these functions, so the simplest scheme is a 4-pin connector.

 Lighter Duty Trailer (No Brakes) = Use a 4-Pin Connector.